jheidel/android-ski-app/README.md

 By reducing the phone's backlight to a minimum, I have found that my phone's battery is more than capable of running this app for a full day of skiing.
 You mileage may vary.

-Additionally, it may not be possible to keep the screen on with certain Android phone models.
+Additionally, it may not be necessary to keep the screen on with certain Android phone models.
 You can try reducing the wakelock to a partial wakelock and seeing whether or not the app is still functional.

+See this link for more information about this bug: http://nosemaj.org/android-persistent-sensors

 ### Future Improvements ###